Malcolm Brogdon Reportedly Agrees To Big Contract Extension

 Publish date:

-NBA: Former Milwaukee Bucks And Current Indiana Pacers Star Has Reportedly Agreed To A Massive Contract Extension
+NBA News: Former Milwaukee Bucks And Current Indiana Pacers Star Has Reportedly Agreed To A Contract Extension

 According to ESPN's Adrian Wojnarowski, Malcolm Brogdon has agreed to a two-year extension with the Indiana Pacers.
 Brogdon began his career on the Milwaukee Bucks and was the Rookie of The Year in 2016.